OldBoyHusc/react-native-multi-select/README.md

 ## Support & Share 💆🏼‍♂️

-Please star the repository on Github to enhance the reach to more developers.
+Please star the repository on Github to enhance the reach to more developers..